symfony/symfony-docs/components/console/single_command_tool.rst

 =====================================

 When building a command line tool, you may not need to provide several commands.
-In such case, having to pass the command name each time is tedious.
+In such a case, having to pass the command name each time is tedious.
 Fortunately, it is possible to remove this need by declaring a single command application::

     #!/usr/bin/env php